RedHatGov/fips-openjdk-rhel/README.md

 ## Configure the certificate database
 Configuring OpenJDK to use the SunPKCS11 provider delegates cryptographic functions to the Mozilla Netscape Security Services (NSS) on RHEL 8.
-The NSS libraries are FIPS 140-2 certified, so when RHEL 8 is run in FIPS enforcing mode, the NSS libraries are limited to the FIPS approved algorithms.
+The NSS libraries are FIPS 140-2 certified or in process of being certified by NIST, so when RHEL 8 is run in FIPS enforcing mode, the NSS libraries are limited to the FIPS approved algorithms.

 The `certs` directory should be populated with required certificates and keys prior to running the above script.
 Please refer to the